‘In the beginning, God created the heavens and the earth.’ Genesis 1:1

 What does Geography look like at St Joseph's?

 Our whole curriculum is shaped by our school vision which aims to enable all children to ‘be the best they can be’.
 Our immersive and aspirational curriculum is supported by a clear skills and knowledge progression and Geography will be built on and taught three times a year.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.
 It is important that the children develop progressive skills of a geographer throughout their time at St Joseph’s and do not just learn a series of facts about the world.

 There will be…

-- The promotion of an aspirational language rich geography curriculum, which is essential to the successful acquisition of knowledge and understanding in geography, therefore pupils will also learn key vocabulary that is age appropriate, relevant to their learning and is built upon as the move through Key Stage 1 and 2.
+- The promotion of an aspirational language rich Geography curriculum, which is essential to the successful acquisition of knowledge and understanding in geography, therefore pupils will also learn key vocabulary that is age appropriate, relevant to their learning and is built upon as they move through EYFS, Key Stage 1 and 2.